-- A. The value of the TotalAccountCount column decreased. - B. The value of the TotalDepositAccountCount column is decreased. - CEnlı C. The statement that modifies TotalDepositAccountCount is excluded from the transaction. - D. The value of the TotalAccountCount column is not changed.
+- A. A. The value of the TotalAccountCount column decreased. - B. The value of the TotalDepositAccountCount column is not changed. - C. The statement that modifies TotalDepositAccountCount is excluded from the transaction. - D. The value of the TotalAccountCount column is not changed. - E. The value of the TotalDepositAccountCount column is increased. - F. The statement that modifies Total Account Count column is excluded from the transaction. - G. The value of the TotalDepositAcountCount column is decreased.

-Note: This guestion is part of a series of guestions that use the same answer choices.
-An answer choice may be correct for more than one guestion on the series.
+Note: This question is part of a series of questions that use the same answer choices.
+An answer choice may be correct for more than one question on the series.
 Each question is independent of the other questions in this series.
 Information and details provided in a question apply only to that question.

 You work on an OLTP database that has no memory-optimized file group defined.

 You have a table names tblTransaction that is persisted on disk and contains the information described in the following table: